-Following the manufacturer's instructions, test all your smoke detectors monthly and install new batteries at least once a year.
+Following the manufacturer's instructions, test all your smoke alarms monthly and install new batteries at least once a year.
 A good reminder is when you change your clocks in the spring or fall: change your clock, change your battery.

-Never paint a smoke detector.
+Never paint a smoke alarm.